Published on Monday, 2021-05-31 at 12:00 UTC

 Back in summer 2019, LiveView was still in its early stages.
 Chris McCord had announced it only a few months earlier and the first version had just been released in August.
 After having seen Chris’s keynote on LiveView at ElixirConf EU in Prague, Czechia, I was excited to give it a shot.

-The event ended up being a great success for what was likely one of the first LiveView production deployments in the world.
+The event ended up being a great success for what was likely one of the

 Fortunately, an opportunity to put this new technology to work had just presented itself: Volt Europa, a transnational and pan-European progressive party, had just been officially incorporated and they were looking to organize their first big General Assembly.
 With its members spread out across the European continent, being online had been part of Volt’s DNA from the start.
 This is why it was quickly agreed that its first convention would be held as hybrid event.
 A number of members would gather in Sofia, Bulgaria - but an even larger number would follow the event from home, participating digitally.